abhishek7329sharma/Law_Home_Page/Readme.md

 <br>

-### I Learnt to how to work with hover on button or any element like, and changing color of icon at same time on hover.
+### I learnt how to work with hover on button or any element, and changing color of icon at same time on hover.

 <br>